 - On-site Bar & Restaurant

-When New Orleans Rv camping there are a couple of different places to stay.
-New Orleans is a big city so the campgrounds are somewhat limited.
+New Orleans is a large city so RV campgrounds are somewhat limited.
 However, there are a few different options nearby if you plan on a New Orleans Rv camping trip.

-After researching Rv parks we decided to stay at the New Orleans RV Resort & Marina.
-We were not disappointed.
+After researching Rv parks in the area we decided to stay at the New Orleans RV Resort and Marina.
+Thankfully, we were not disappointed.

-The New Orleans RV Resort sits right on the waterfront and is only minutes away from the famous French Quarter.
+The New Orleans RV Resort and Marina sit right on the waterfront.
+In addition, it is only minutes away from the famed French Quarter.
 Getting to the campground was fairly simple.
 The RV park is only 3 miles off of Interstate 10, and easy to find.

 This stop is right in front of Cafe Beignet.
 During our stay, we started every morning with their famous beignets and coffee.
 If you visit the French Quarter we highly recommend visiting this famous cafe and must try a fresh beignet.

-Our stay at the New Orlean RV Resort was extremely enjoyable.
+Our stay at Pontchartrain Landing was extremely enjoyable.
 The sites were clean, and not too close to each other.
 There is a bar and grill on-site that provides great evening music and entertainment.
 In addition, they offer a pool to relax in after spending the day touring the city.
-When looking back we really have nothing negative to say about our time at this amazing RV park.
-It was a great Rv park with easy transportation to New Orleans.
+When looking back we really have nothing negative to say about our time here.

-The French Quarter of New Orleans is a magical place.
-It is surrounded by lour, music, and history.
+The French Quarter of New Orleans is a magical place surrounded by lour, music, and history.

-We spent mos of our New Orleans rv camping trip visiting the French Quarter.
-This is because it’s the only place the shuttle went to!
+We spent most of our New Orleans RV camping trip visiting the French Quarter.
+Of course, this is because it’s the only place the shuttle went to!